-Minimally invasive hip replacement is a technique used to perform hip replacement surgeries with a smaller surgical cut.
+Minimally invasive hip replacement is a technique used to perform hip replacement surgeries.
+It uses a smaller surgical cut.
 Also, fewer muscles around the hip are cut or detached.

-Small incision total hip replacement; Anterior hip replacement
+Small incision total hip replacement; MIS hip surgery

 Talk with your surgeon about the benefits and risks.
-Ask whether your surgeon has experience performing minimally invasive surgery.
+Ask if your surgeon has experience with this type of surgery.